core-wg/oscore/draft-ietf-core-object-security.md

 * In step 2, the server generates R2 = S2 \|\| HMAC(K_HMAC, S2) where S2 is a 4 byte random byte string, and the HMAC is truncated to 4 bytes.
 Neither R2, S2 nor derived first and second security contexts need to be cached.

-* In step 4 instead of verifying that R2 coincides with the cached value, the server looks up the associated K_HMAC and verifies the truncated HMAC, and the processing continues accordingly depending on verification success or failure.
+* In step 4, instead of verifying that R2 coincides with the cached value, the server looks up the associated K_HMAC and verifies the truncated HMAC, and the processing continues accordingly depending on verification success or failure.
 In case of success, the substep of removing the cached value of R2 is replaced with generating a new random K_HMAC for this security context.
 (The last substep is protecting against replay of request #2.)

+Two endpoints sharing a security context may accidently run two instances of the protocol in parallel, each in the role of client, e.g. after a power outage affecting both endpoints.
+Such a race condition could potentially lead to both protocols failing, and both endpoints repeateadly re-initiating the protocol without converging.
+Both endpoints can detect this situation and it can be handled in different ways.
+The requests could potentially be more spread out in time, for example by only update the security context when the endpoint actually needs to make a request, potentially adding a random delay before requests immediately after reboot or if such parallel protocol runs are detected.

 ### Attack Considerations {#attack-cons}